 Spring 2020: Teaching and examinations was digitilized.
 See changes and common guidelines for exams at the MN faculty spring 2020.

 The course provides a broad overview of standards, open-source SW tools and processing platforms for software implementation of radio communications and sensor functionality.
 You will also get an understanding of receiver-, sensor- and transmitter-architectures.
 Through laboratory exercises and programming examples the course provides detailed knowledge about synthesizing communications- and sensor-functionality on a selected platform.

 - have knowledge about the Software Communications Architecture and other relevant standards

-- have knowledge about the open-source tool-set GNU radio
+- have knowledge about and can use the open-source tool-set GNU radio

 - have knowledge about different types of processing elements that are being used on platforms for software-defined radio

 - understand analogue-to-digital and digital-to-analogue conversion, as well as sample-rate conversion

 - can synthesize communications- and sensor-functionality on a platform